arunpraba/reactjs.org/src/content/reference/react/Component.md

 ### `constructor(props)` {/*constructor*/}

 The [constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/constructor) runs before your class component *mounts* (gets added to the screen).
 Typically, a constructor is only used for two purposes in React.
-It lets you declare state and [bind](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_objects/Function/bind) your class methods to the class instance:
+It enables you declare state and [bind](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_objects/Function/bind) your class methods to the class instance:

 ```js {2-6}
 class Counter extends Component {